ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Construction of ChebNets

 For high dimensional problems, it is obvious that the degree of freedoms increases exponentially as dimension $d$ increases if tensor-product or similar grids are used, which is known as curse of dimensionality.
 Fortunately, a lot of practical high-dimensional problems have low intrinsic dimensions, see e.g. \cite{wang_why_2005}, \cite{Yserentant2004}.
 A particular example is the class of high-dimensional smooth functions with bounded mixed derivatives, for which sparse grid (or hyperbolic cross) approximation is a very popular approximation tool (see e.g. \cite{smolyak_quadrature_1963}, \cite{bungartz_sparse_2004}).
 In the past few decades, sparse grid method and hyperbolic cross approximations have found many applications, such as general function approximation \citep{barthelmann_high_2000, shen_sparse_2010,shen_approximations_2014}, solving partial differential equations (PDE) \citep{bungartz_adaptive_1992, lin_sparse_2001, shen_efficient_2010, shen_efficient_2012, guo_sparse_2016, rong_nodal_2017}, computational chemistry \cite{griebel_sparse_2007, avila_solving_2013, shen_efficient_2016}, uncertainty quantification \cite{schwab_sparse_2003a, nobile_sparse_2008}, etc.

-The sparse grid finite element approximation was recently used by \citet{montanelli_deep_2017} to construct a new upper error bound for deep ReLU network approximations in high dimensions.
-Optimal deep RePU networks based on sparse grid and hyperbolic cross spectral approximations are constructed by \citet{li_better_2019}, which give better approximation bounds for sufficient smooth functions.
+The sparse grid finite element approximation was recently used by \cite{montanelli_deep_2017} to construct a new upper error bound for deep ReLU network approximations in high dimensions.
+Optimal deep RePU networks based on sparse grid and hyperbolic cross spectral approximations are constructed by \cite{li_better_2019}, which give better approximation bounds for sufficient smooth functions.

 Now, we describe how to construct Deep RePU networks based on high dimensional sparse Chebyshev polynomial approximations without transform into power series form as done in \cite{li_better_2019}.
-Both hyperbolic cross set and sparse grids belong to a more general set: downward closed set, which is defined below.
+Both hyperbolic cross set and sparse grids belong to a more general set: downward closed sets (see e.g. \citep{cohen_approximation_2015}\citep{li_better_2019}), which is defined below.
 So we only present the result for downward closed polynomial spaces here.